agaonker/pybitcask/README.md

 ### Vertical Scaling

 1. **Memory Management**
-   - The in-memory index grows with the number of unique keys
    - Monitor memory usage and implement key expiration if needed
    - Consider implementing a memory limit with LRU eviction